bqplot

 - Extensibility

-can be extended to build reusable compound plotting widgets and widget libraries - Dashboards/Apps Build rich interactive dashboards and apps by integrating
+Object Modelcan be extended to build reusable compound plotting widgets and widget libraries - Dashboards/Apps Build rich interactive dashboards and apps by integrating

-with other Jupyter widget libraries andvoila
+bqplotwith other Jupyter widget libraries andvoiladashboarding tool

-provides support for static plotting for most of the chart types, it really shines in interactive plotting where data attributes are updated in an event-driven fashion (using ipywidgets, click handlers etc.)
+While bqplot provides support for static plotting for most of the chart types, it really shines in interactive plotting where data attributes are updated in an event-driven fashion (using ipywidgets, click handlers etc.)

 Python API